Swap-in/backend_swapin/README.md

-# API DJango - Recoverid - Documentación
+# API DJango - Swap.In - Documentación

 > Description and use of the API - Swap.in - Final Project Platzi Master